deephaven/deephaven-core/README.md

 s = Server(port=10000, jvm_args=["-Xmx4g"]).start()
 ```

-The input arguments to `Server` specify to connect to the Deephaven server on port `10000` and to allocate 4GB of memory to the JVM.
+The input arguments to `Server` specify to bind to the Deephaven server on port `10000` and to allocate 4GB of memory to the server JVM.

 ### Built from source